Edictum

 The Use Case

-You have contracts running in production.
+You have rulesets running in production.
 A new version is ready but you want to compare its behavior against the current version before promoting it.
 You need both versions evaluating the same tool calls, with the current version making real decisions and the candidate only logging.

 How It Works